nextcloud/previewgenerator/README.md

 ### I don't want to generate all the preview sizes

-This is possible since version 1.0.8.
-Just set the correct values via the command line
+The following options are recommended if you only want to generate a minimum set of required previews.
+This should include all previews requested by the files, photos and activity apps.

 ```
-./occ config:app:set --value="64 256 1024" previewgenerator squareSizes
+./occ config:app:set --value="64 256" previewgenerator squareSizes
+./occ config:app:set --value="256 4096" previewgenerator squareUncroppedSizes
-./occ config:app:set --value="64 256 1024" previewgenerator widthSizes
+./occ config:app:set --value="" previewgenerator widthSizes
-./occ config:app:set --value="64 256 1024" previewgenerator heightSizes
+./occ config:app:set --value="" previewgenerator heightSizes
 ```

 This will only generate:
- * square previews of: 64x64, 256x256 and 1024x1024
+* Cropped square previews of: 64x64 and 256x256
- * aspect ratio previews with a width of: 64, 256 and 1024
- * aspect ratio previews with a height of: 64, 256 and 1024
+* Aspect ratio previews with a max width **or** max height of: 256 and 4096

-Note:
- * preview sizes are always a power of 4.
- * The smallest size is 64
- * The max size is determined by your preview settings in config.php

 ### I get  "PHP Fatal error:  Allowed memory size of X bytes exhausted"
 You need to increase the memory allowance of PHP, by default it is 128 MB.
 You do that by changing the memory_limit in the php.ini file.

 If you use [the docker container](https://github.com/nextcloud/docker) you need set the environment variable `PHP_MEMORY_LIMIT` instead.

 ### I want to skip a folder and everything in/under it